About this service

 If you are not eligible for services from the Council, we will give you information and advice about how to access care and support services for yourself.
 You can find information and services to manage your own care needs and to stay independent on the Connect to Support Hampshire website.

-Who will pay for my care if I need longer term support after the 14 days?
+Who will pay for my care when I leave this service?

 Depending on your financial circumstances, you may need to pay some or all of the cost of your care and support.